JBT Marel Corporation research snapshot

 DimensionConclusionConfidence

-Business qualityJBT Marel provides integrated food processing equipment, automation, software, and service solutions to protein, prepared food, beverage, and other segments.
-The combined platform has a broad portfolio, global manufacturing, and a large installed base.Medium-high
+Business qualityJBT Marel provides integrated food processing equipment, automation, software, and service solutions to protein, prepared food, beverage, and other segments, with TTM revenue near $3.88 billion, a large installed base, and a growing recurring service and parts stream.Medium-high

-MoatThe moat comes from process engineering expertise, customer relationships built over decades, a large installed base with recurring service and spare parts revenue, regulatory know-how in food safety, and the complexity of switching integrated processing lines.Medium-high
+MoatThe moat comes from process engineering expertise, decades of customer relationships, a large installed base with recurring service and spare parts revenue, food safety regulatory know-how, and the complexity of switching integrated food processing lines, strengthened by the Marel product breadth and geographic reach.Medium-high

-AI confidenceDescriptive data confidence is high because Q1 2026 and FY2025 filings and market data agree.
-Return confidence is lower because the stock depends on integration success, synergy delivery, and multiple expansion from GAAP earnings recovery.High data confidence
+AI confidenceDescriptive data confidence is high because Q1 2026 filings, market data, and SEC EDGAR XBRL agree.
+Return confidence is lower because the stock depends on integration success, synergy delivery, GAAP earnings convergence, and multiple expansion.High data confidence

 JBTM AI stock forecast